-Select Simplified, General, Advanced, Paraeq, or NPLE.
+Select Simplified, General, Advanced, Para-eq, NPLE, or PE Automatic (where Para-eq and PE are both abbreviations for paraequilibrium).

 All models treat a particle (precipitate) of stoichiometric composition or with negligible atomic diffusivity.
-Local equilibrium or paraequilibrium at the precipitate-matrix interface is assumed.
+Except for the PE Automatic model, local equilibrium or paraequilibrium at the precipitate-matrix interface is assumed.
+The PE Automatic model enables smooth transition from paraequilibrium to local equilibrium.